 The shape of your nasal cavity could be the cause of chronic sinusitis.
-The nasal septum is the wall dividing the nasal cavity into halves; it is composed of a central supporting skeleton covered on each side by mucous membrane.
-The front portion of this natural partition is a firm but bendable structure made mostly of cartilage and is covered by skin that has a substantial supply of blood vessels.
+The nasal septum is the wall dividing the nasal cavity into halves; composed of a central supporting skeleton covered on each side by mucous membrane.
+The front portion of this natural partition is a firm, yet bendable structure made mostly of cartilage covered by skin that has a substantial supply of blood vessels.
 The ideal nasal septum is exactly midline, separating the left and right sides of the nose into passageways of equal size.
-Estimates are that 80 percent of all nasal septums are off-center, a condition that is generally not noticed.
-A deviated septum occurs when the septum is severely shifted away from the midline.
+Estimates are that 80 percent of all nasal septums are off-center, a condition that generally goes unnoticed.

 A deviated septum may cause one or more of the following:

 - Blockage of one or both nostrils

 - At times, facial pain, headaches, postnasal drip

 - Noisy breathing during sleep (in infants and young children)

 In some cases, a person with a mildly deviated septum has symptoms only when he or she also has a cold.
 In these individuals, the respiratory infection triggers nasal inflammation that temporarily amplifies any mild airflow problems related to the deviated septum.
 Once the cold resolves, and the nasal inflammation subsides, symptoms of a deviated septum often resolve, too.